AI Kills AI Kills

 8.9

 Steve "Sticks" Bam (drums) — 8.9/10 First instinct: whether the rhythm section gives the song a body and pulse.
 What lands: the pulse stays locked and gives the song a body.
+Lyric note: supplied lyrics materially overrode the rough transcription, so the writing read is based on the provided text.
+Artist memory: parts of this feel familiar to '10 I Still Count Them stem remix ref' and '09 I Carried The House Out stem remix ref', especially in the recurring auditory haunting and domestic hypervigilance thread.
+Also working: the provided lyrics materially clarify the song, which changes how the writing reads.
 Watch-out: there is room to push the strongest idea a little harder so the track leaves a deeper mark.
-Signature line: "Now we're moving."
+One more thing: Sticks wants a little more snap in the pocket so the song moves people instead of just keeping time.

 8.9/10 · v.90 Beta · MrNightQc